Aserpas90/Eyes-Exerise/README.md

 ## [HOW TO RUN]

-Simply download the index.html file and open it up!
+Clone this repository, then open the index.html link!

 ## [FUTURE IMPROVEMENTS]